hfifre/hugoFifre/README.md

 I know MySQL and PostgreSQL too and I used Git all lot (GitHub and GitLab).

+## next step
+I'm entering soon into the real world, so I want to make my personal website (with React, because I love it !).

 <!---
 hugoFifre/hugoFifre is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.